Can I Claim an Education Credit for My Child Attending College?

 How to Claim the Credit

-To claim an education credit, you must file Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits).
-The form requires information about the student, the educational institution, and the qualified expenses paid.
+- To claim an education credit, you must file Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits), with your federal income tax return.

-OLT (Online Taxes) software can guide you through adding Form 8863 to your return.
-Navigate to the Federal section, select Education Tax Credits, and follow the on-screen instructions to add or edit Form 1098-T, AOTC, or LLC.
+- OLT (Online Taxes) software can guide you through adding Form 8863 to your return.
+Navigate to the Federal section, select Education Tax Credits, and follow the on-screen instructions to add or edit Form 1098-T information and complete the education credit interview.

 Important Considerations

-- The credits are based on adjusted qualified education expenses paid during the tax year.
+- The credit is based on adjusted qualified education expenses paid during the tax year for an academic period beginning during the tax year or during the first three months of the following year.

 - For detailed guidance, refer to Publication 970, Tax Benefits for Education.